Briontechnology/QuantumAion-Functional-Prototype/README.md

 Project Link: https://github.com/your-username/quantum-ullm

 Acknowledgments
 Special thanks to the contributors and the open-source community for supporting this project.
-Lastly, special acknowledgements and thanks to the team!
+Lastly special acknowledgements, love, and thanks to the team!

 ---